 STUDENT FINANCE APPLICATIONS BURSARIES, GRANTS AND SCHOLARSHIPS OTHER FUNDING LOCAL AUTHORITY Encourage early applications - applicants don't need a confirmed offer to apply.
 Students applying for social work courses may be eligible for a bursary - read more about social work bursaries.
 Many universities offer additional financial support.
 Speak to the university or check the Propel website.
 Those aged under 25 may be entitled to the Higher Education Bursary.
 This varies depending on where you live in the UK.
 Care leavers apply as independent students, giving them access to the maximum maintenance support.
+Get full details about applying for student finance as a care leaver.
 Students applying for medicine courses may be eligible for a bursary - read more about NHS bursaries.
 Some charitable organisations offer additional financial support - some are listed here.
-Also check www. turn2us.org.uk Ask your local authority if the applicant is eligible and how the bursary will be paid - check the Care Leaver Local Offer website and make sure any details are confirmed in writing.
+Also check www.turn2us.org.uk Ask your local authority if the applicant is eligible and how the bursary will be paid - check the Care Leaver Local Offer website and make sure any details are confirmed in writing.
 Check if students are eligible for the Disabled Students' Allowance - apply with student finance.
 Check application deadlines and prepare required documentation.
-Universities often prioritise care-experienced applicants for hardship funds - speak to the student support team.
+Universities often prioritise care- experienced applicants for hardship funds - speak to the student support team.
 Students in Scotland should apply for the Care Experienced Students' Bursary through SAAS.